SystemsApproach/7E/introduction/architecture.rst

 In effect, the Internet is a *logical* network running on top of a collection of *physical* networks.
 This is a powerful idea, with non-obvious consequences.
-For example, because a minimal topology consisting of exactly one link connecting two switches qualifies as a network, it is possible to construct a switched network like the one shown in :numref:`Figure %s <fig-network>` with IP playing exactly the same role as the network layer in the OSI model.
+For example, because a minimal network consisting of exactly one link connecting two switches still qualifies as a network, it is possible to construct a switched network like the one shown in :numref:`Figure %s <fig-network>` with IP playing exactly the same role as the network layer in the OSI model.
 As another example, an internet can itself be viewed as a kind of network, which means that an internet can be built from a set of internets.
 Thus, we can recursively build arbitrarily large networks by interconnecting clouds to form larger clouds.

 We take a closer look at how IP achieves this goal in Chapter 5, but for now the main take away is that we can define a *network*